Persoonia oxycoccoides: Description

 Persoonia oxycoccoides is a spreading to prostrate shrub that typically grows to a height of 90 cm with smooth bark and sparsely to moderately hairy young branchlets.
 The leaves are elliptic to egg-shaped, 4–11 mm long and 1.5–6 mm wide.
 The flowers are arranged in groups of up to thirteen on a rachis up to 35 mm long that continues to grow after flowering, each flower on a pedicel 2–5 mm long with a leaf at its base.
 The tepals are yellow, 8–11 mm long and glabrous.
 Flowering occurs from December to April.

 Taxonomy

 Persoonia oxycoccoides was first formally described in 1827 by Kurt Polycarp Joachim Sprengel in the 17th edition of Systema Vegetabilium from an unpublished description by Franz Sieber.

 Distribution and habitat

 This geebung grows in montane heath and in forest between Mittagong, Jamberoo and Tallong in south-eastern New South Wales.

+Conservation status

+Persoonia oxycoccoides is listed as 'Endangered' on the IUCN Red List of Threatened Species, the Environment Protection Biodiversity Conservation Act 1999 and the Biodiversity Conservation Act 2016 of New South Wales.